Ada-Developers-Academy/jump-start-live/lessons/day4/boolean_zen.md

 # Day 4
 ## Boolean Zen

-_Boolean zen is a word used to describe if code using boolean values is written in the most concise way possible.
+_Boolean zen is a phrase used to describe if code using boolean values is written in the most concise way possible.
 Boolean zen is considered good programming style._

 ### Tips
 * You should never compare to true or false in an if statement, while loop, or until loop